elegantchaos/SkyrimCompiler/README.md

 The advantage of this approach is that round-tripping can be implemented quite cheaply (it is already working, in fact), whereas full support for every single field and record type will take months or years of work.

+## Primary Goals

+One motivation for this tool is to enable esp development to be managed by source control.

+Another is to allow a simple way to perform small manual edits to an esp.

+However, probably the primary motivation is to enable easier development of other tools.

+By removing the need to parse and understand the binary format, it should be simpler to produce tools which can:

+- generate esps
+- extract items from esps
+- modify specific record types

+This should make it easier to develop small focussed tools that have a specific purpose.
+Hopefully that will lower the entry barrier for tool development, which is currently pretty high (tools like xEdit or CreationKit are enourmous monsters).

 File format reference: https://en.uesp.net/wiki/Skyrim_Mod:Mod_File_Format